rshelekhov/sso/README.md

 export POSTGRESQL_URL='postgres://login:password@host:port/db_name?sslmode=disable'
 ```

-By default, this app use port `44044`.
+By default, this app use port `44044` for the gRPC server and port `8081` for the gRPC-Gateway.
 Set `SERVER_PORT` environment variable with this or your value:
 ```bash
 export SERVER_PORT=44044
 ```